no00ne/CS305-2025Spring-FinalProject/README.md

 * `Localhost: port/peers`: display the set of known peers.

-* `Localhost: port/status`: display the status of peers in the network.

 * `Localhost: port/transactions`: display the transactions in the local pool.

 * `Localhost: port/blocks`: display the blocks in the local blockchain.